usedhondacivic/ECE-4760-POV-Display/index.md

 The images generated had a resolution of 40 LEDs by 120 angles, so 480 "pixels".
 This number could have been increased by changing the number of angles, but the actual resolution of the image is constrained by the size and number of the LEDs so changing this parameter would have diminishing returns.
 As is, even complex images such as a photograph of our professor are recognizable, and text is legible as well.

-## Safety

-**TODO safety**

 The POV display is easily usable.
 On the hardware side, the device has a single power supply originating from a wall outlet charger.
 It can be plugged in and ready to go anywhere.
 Then the motor speed is controlled by a potentiometer attached to its H-bridge power supply.
 FOr software, images can be communicated with an interactive Python script that accepts the name of any image in the folder labelled "pov_images" and communicates the processed image to the display.
 It also accepts several GIF names and automatically cycles through the images of the GIF to simulate movement.

+## Safety

+Given the speeds that our display rotates at, safety was a major concern.
+A 13 inch arm rotating 30 times a second has a tip speed of well over 100 mph, and a component flying off could injure someone.
+Ultimately, any project of this variety comes with some degree of risk.
+It is our job as engineers to ensure the risk is within an acceptable range.
+We achieved this through careful design and testing.

+To lower risk we complied with all known good practices for designing high acceleration devices.
+By ensuring that all connections and components were able to resist much greater forces than our system generated, we brought the chance of malfunction close to zero.
+In case we failed to consider some variable, we conducted many test spin ups using safety glasses and in areas where no students were in the line of fire.
+Only once we had confirmed that the system was robust did we begin testing without safety glasses.
+We continued to check the system for loose components before activating the motor, and never ran the motor when the system was damaged.

 Conclusions
 * *Analyse your design in terms of how the results met your expectations.
 What might you do differently next time?*